 - Maturity and a positive sense of self as a lesbian, gay, bisexual, transgender or queer person

 - Service to the lesbian, gay, bisexual, transgender or queer community

 Contact: Gulfport Public Library; (727) 893-1074

-Each film begins at 7 pm in the Friends Room at Gulfport Public Library (5501 28th Avenue South).
+Popcorn, candy, bottled water and soda are available.
+Donations will be accepted to benefit the LGBTQ Resource Center.
+Feel free to bring your own “brown bag” supper and beverages.
+Each film begins at 7pm in the Friends Room at Gulfport Public Library (5501 28th Avenue South).
 Seating is available on a first-come, first-served basis.

 Water, soda, popcorn and candy available – donations accepted for the LGBTQ Resource Center.
 BYO “brown bag” supper and beverages.